 When the jockeys are mounting their horses prior to the Belmont, Sham's jockey says to Ron Turcotte "You're going to eat dirt today Ronnie." and the crosses his arms as Turcotte walks away and says "I don't think so." under his breath.
 The next instant Sham's owner is talking to Sham's jockey and his arms are no longer crossed.

-At Aqueduct race track the police are shown wearing Nassau county uniforms.
-Aqueduct is located in Queens NY which is part of NYC.
-The police should be NYC cops.
-Belmont Park is located in Nassau County NY which is not part of NYC.
+The police officers at Aqueduct race track wear Nassau County uniforms.
+Aqueduct is located in Queens, NY, so they should have NYPD uniforms.
+Belmont Park is located in Nassau County, which is not part of New York City.

-Penny Chenery is shown meeting Ron Turcotte for the first time when looking for a new jockey for Secretariat.
-However, he had ridden for her many times before, including winning the Kentucky Derby the previous year on Riva Ridge.
+Penny Chenery meets Ron Turcotte for the first time when looking for a new jockey for Secretariat.
+In real life, Turcotte had ridden for her many times before, including winning the Kentucky Derby the previous year on Riva Ridge.